fzhussain/billeasy-eks-style-minikube-deployment/README.md

 This is because the network policy (prod/dev)allow-only-data-service allows only data service to communicate to minio pods.

+- auth-service fails the check
+- data-service passes (and can access MinIO)

+#### Simulated Attack:
+- Deliberately expose credentials to auth-service.
+- Observe failure to connect due to NetworkPolicy blocking.
+- Proves defense in depth: even if secrets leak, network barriers save us.

 #### Hence, proved that even if Auth-service is misconfigured, it is unable to communicate to Minio and only data-service can access minio and list the buckets.

 NOTE for future improvements: